marcuskelly/Wator/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

-## Sequential Benchmarking
-The speed of the each iteration was measured in contrasting grid sizes.
-The grid sizes used are 40 x 40, 80 x 80, 160 x 160, 320 x 320.
-Statistics were collected for 5000 iterations for each grid size.
-This data is as follows:

 ## Acknowledgments